Kate Middleton owns the Smythe Duchess blazer in two different colours: green and blue.

-Does Kate wear the “One Button” or the “Duchess” blazer?
+Does Kate wear the “One-Button” blazer or the “Duchess” blazer?

 The answer is BOTH!
-The original style name was “One Button Blazer”.
+The original style name was “One-Button Blazer”.
 However, the company renamed it the “Duchess Blazer” after Kate wore it in 2011.
-Today, the style is widely referred to as the “Duchess Blazer”.
+Today, the style is still known as the “Duchess Blazer”.

 About the Smythe blazer:

-The Smythe blazer is preppy in style and crafted from high-quality Italian wool.
-It has a notched lapel, a gold tone button on the front, princess seams and front pockets.
-There’s distinctive panel cut-out at the back of the blazer too.
+Smythe craft the preppy blazers using high-quality Italian wool.
+They feature notched lapels, gold-tone buttons, princess seams and front pockets.
+There’s a distinctive panel cut-out of the back of each blazer too.